IronWifi/docs/user_Guide/captive_portals/portal_pages.md

 **Pending page** - page displayed to the guest while waiting for Access Authorization by Sponsor.

-**Not Found page** - page displayed if requested content is not available.
+**Not Found page** - page displayed if the requested content is not available.

 **Variables** - You can include the following variables in your pages: